-Strong brand identity is really about standing apart from the crowd, and being instantly recognizable is the goal.
-If any of the various visual elements of your brand can be easily confused for another organization, you’re in trouble.
+Strong brand identity is really about standing apart from the crowd, and being instantly recognisable is the goal.
+If any of the various visual elements of your brand can be easily confused for another organisation, you’re in trouble.
 Being unique helps people remember you, and that often comes from a visually striking treatment that can’t be mistaken for anyone else.

 Uniform brand identity

-If your logo, colors, and fonts all look like they don’t belong together on the same page, you have a problem with cohesion.
-Your finished brand style guide should ideally boast complimentary colors, shapes, and typesets so that however you apply your brand’s visual elements, things have a sense of uniformity and togetherness.
+If your logo, colours, and fonts all look like they don’t belong together on the same page, you have a problem with cohesion.
+Your finished brand style guide should ideally boast complimentary colours, shapes, and typesets so that however you apply your brand’s visual elements, things have a sense of uniformity and togetherness.